Publishing·

 Mechanical royalties

 Mechanical royalties are generated every time a composition is reproduced.
-In the digital era, this means every stream and download — Spotify, Apple Music, and Amazon Music all generate mechanical royalties on top of performance royalties.
+In the digital era, this means every stream and download: Spotify, Apple Music, and Amazon Music all generate mechanical royalties on top of performance royalties.
 In the UK, MCPS (Mechanical-Copyright Protection Society), operating as part of PRS for Music, collects mechanical royalties and distributes them to registered rights holders.
 For UK streaming, MCPS royalties are collected directly from DSPs.
 For physical formats and third-party recordings of your compositions (cover songs), separate mechanical licensing applies.

 Sync licensing

-Sync licensing is the placement of a composition (and usually the recording too) in an audiovisual work — a film, TV show, advertisement, YouTube video, or video game.
+Sync licensing is the placement of a composition (and usually the recording too) in an audiovisual work: a film, TV show, advertisement, YouTube video, or video game.
 A sync licence is a one-off fee negotiated between the rights holder and the production company.
 There is no fixed rate; fees depend on the type of production, the prominence of the use, the territory, and the term of the licence.
-Sync income is separate from PRO royalties — it is a direct contractual payment rather than a society distribution.
+Sync income is separate from PRO royalties; it is a direct contractual payment rather than a society distribution.
 Publishers with active sync teams spend significant effort pitching catalogues to music supervisors.
 Independent artists can pursue sync placements directly or through an agent.

 Do you need a music publisher?

 You do not need a traditional music publisher to collect your publishing royalties.
 The alternative is self-administration: joining PRS directly, registering your compositions, and collecting your royalties without a publisher taking a share.
-The limitation of self-administration is capacity — PRS collects for UK and most major territories through reciprocal deals, but there are gaps, particularly in territories where no reciprocal agreement exists.
+The limitation of self-administration is capacity: PRS collects for UK and most major territories through reciprocal deals, but there are gaps, particularly in territories where no reciprocal agreement exists.
 A publishing administrator fills this gap without acquiring a share of your copyright.
 Administrators charge a commission (typically 15–25%) but do not take copyright ownership.
-A traditional full publishing deal involves copyright transfer in exchange for a larger advance and a more active sync pitching operation — the right choice depends on your catalogue's commercial potential and your need for upfront capital.
+A traditional full publishing deal involves copyright transfer in exchange for a larger advance and a more active sync pitching operation, and the right choice depends on your catalogue's commercial potential and your need for upfront capital.

 How to register your compositions